Paul Heffernan: Doncaster Rovers

 In the 2007–08 season, Heffernan started by making nine appearances and scoring once.
 His playing time was reduced before not being included in the starting 11 in late-October.
 By December, he sustained ligament damage to his ankle, which kept him out of action for five weeks.
 Later in the season, Heffernan sparked a moment of controversy in the 2008 League One Play-off semi-final playing against Southend United, when he headbutted an opponent due to frustration in the final minute of the match.
 Heffernan was subsequently sent-off and was unable to play in the second leg, or the final against Leeds United at Wembley Stadium.
 After a 3–2 win, he finished his season with 30 appearances and eight goals in all competitions.
 Heffernan reflected on his incident, quoting:

 In the 2008–09 season, O'Driscoll allowed Heffernan to leave the club, citing the club was re-building the squad.
 Having been absent for the first three matches, his future was uncertain after dropping down the pecking order in Sean O'Driscoll's plans.
 Eventually, the move didn't happen and Heffernan fought his way to earn a first team place and went on to make 33 appearances and scored 10 goals, finishing as the club's top scorer in all competitions.

 In the 2009–10 season, Hefferman mostly spent time on the bench, coming on as a substitute in a number of games after struggling to hold down a regular place.
-This lead to him willing to go on loan to earn a first choice place.
+This led to him willing to go on loan to earn a first choice place.
 In November, he joined Oldham Athletic on an initial month-long loan deal.
 He went on make four appearances and scored once.
 In a match against Wycombe Wanderers, on 19 December 2009, Heffernman hit both the crossbar and the post.
 On 31 December 2009, his loan spell with Oldham came to an end.

 Following his loan move to Bristol Rovers in February 2010, he scored four times in 10 appearances.
 On 9 March 2010, Heffernan had his loan spell with Bristol Rovers extended until the end of the season.
 However, on 5 April 2010, he was recalled by Doncaster because of injury problems.